Doodles Weaver

-Winstead Sheffield "Doodles" Weaver (May 11, 1911 – January 17, 1983) was an American character actor, comedian, and musician.
+Winstead Sheffield "Doodles" Weaver (May 11, 1911 – January 16, 1983) was an American character actor, comedian, and musician.

 Born into a wealthy West Coast family, Weaver began his career in radio.
 In the late 1930s, he performed on Rudy Vallée's radio programs and Kraft Music Hall.
 He later joined Spike Jones' City Slickers.
 In 1957, Weaver hosted his own NBC variety show The Doodles Weaver Show.
 In addition to his radio work, he also recorded a number of comedy records, appeared in films and guest-starred on numerous television series from the 1950s through the 1970s.
 Weaver made his last onscreen appearance in 1981.
 Despondent over poor health, Weaver fatally shot himself in January 1983.

 Early life

-Born in Los Angeles, Weaver was one of four children born to Sylvester Laflin Weaver, a wealthy roofing contractor, and Nellie Mabel (Amabel) Dixon Weaver.
+Weaver was born in Los Angeles, one of four children born to Sylvester Laflin Weaver, a wealthy roofing contractor, and Nellie Mabel (Amabel) Dixon Weaver.
 His older brother was Pat Weaver, who served as the president of NBC in the 1950s.
 Weaver's niece is actress Sigourney Weaver.
 He was of English and Scottish ancestry with roots in New England.
 Weaver's mother gave him the nickname "Doodlebug" as a child because of his freckles and big ears.

 He attended Los Angeles High School and Stanford University.
 At Stanford, Weaver was a contributor to the Stanford Chaparral humor magazine.
 He was also known to engage in numerous pranks and practical jokes and earned the nickname "The Mad Monk".
 He was reportedly suspended from Stanford in 1937 (the year he graduated) for pulling a prank on the train home from the Rose Bowl.